sparcopen/opencon/README.md

 ### Milestones

 Milestones make issues / to-do's timebound.
+We occationally use these for specific deadlines, but usually they're used to track our progress generally and note what we want to do each year.
+E.g our one for 2018 is https://github.com/sparcopen/opencon/milestone/13.

 ## Projects

-For now, we're not using projects.
-However, they could be used to sort our issues by "type", but this can also be done by labels :).
+We use projects to make OpenCon's Gantt Chart: https://github.com/sparcopen/opencon/projects/5.
+This helps us track and manage our workloads.

 ## Files / Code